How can scientists establish an observer-independent science? Embodied cognition, consciousness and quantum mechanics: Reflexivity and real-time quantum dynamics

 Instead, like mirrors that cannot directly reflect themselves, observers cannot directly, simultaneously, fully observe themselves.
 When you observe an object, there are key physical processes associated to you, which enable you to experience the observed object, and yet remain unobservable or {\em implicit} to you.
 Those physical processes do not appear to you as an object of observation.
 So, we will technically say that the role you play for yourself is that of a ``subject''---in the strict technical sense of the opposite of object, or not an object of observation {\it for you}.
 Of course, those physical processes can in principle appear to others as objects of observation, but not to you.
 There is nothing mysterious here.
 We have already described the mirror analogue of this in mirror properties {\bf M1} and {\bf M2}.

 In sum, from a third-person perspective (3PP), observers appear as objects of observation.
 From a first-person perspective (1PP), instead, observers cannot fully appear as objects of observation.
 There are physical processes that cannot be observed from a 1PP because they are the very processes that enable observers to experience any object at all.
-Let us summarize this in the following observer's properties:
+Let us summarize this in the following conjectures or observer's properties:

 \begin{quote} {\bf O2.
 Observer-as-object:} this is how an observer appears to other observers---from a 3PP---i.e., as an {\em explicit} physical system or ``object'' that can be directly experienced by other observers.
+So, an observer-as-object can be modeled with an explicit mechanical model.
 When referring to a particular observer-as-object Wigner we can say ``Wigner-as-object'' for short and denote it $W$, as usual. \end{quote}

 \begin{quote} {\bf O3.
 Observer-as-subject:} this is how an observer appears to herself---from a 1PP---i.e., as an {\em implicit} physical system or ``subject'' that can directly experience objects, including other observers-as-objects, but cannot {\em directly} experience key physical processes associated to herself---e.g., she cannot directly experience both a dog and the physical correlates associated to her experience of that dog.
 However, in principle she can {\em indirectly} experience those key aspects of herself via, e.g., a picture of them.
-When referring to a particular observer-as-subject, say, Wigner, we can say ``Wigner-as-subject'' and denote it as $\I{W}$---we will explain this notation below. \end{quote}
+When referring to a particular observer-as-subject, say, Wigner, we can say ``Wigner-as-subject'' and denote it as $\I{W}$---we will explain this notation below.
+An observer-as-subject cannot be modelled in terms of objects following cause-effect mechanisms (see below and observer's property~{\bf O4}). \end{quote}

 Let us now explain the notation $\I{W}$ for an observer-as-subject $W$.
 Please imagine again that you, dear reader, take the role of observer-as-subject and look at $F$ in Fig.~\ref{f:homunculus}E from your own 1PP.
 You can refer to that experience as ``I observe $F$''---here you are describing yourself from a 1PP as a subject, as an ``I.'' In contrast, if Wigner looks at you, while you observe $F$, you can be referred to by Wigner as ``he observes $F$''---here you are being described from a 3PP as an ``object,'' as a ``he.''